FrictionNet/cloud-architectures-explained/README.md

-# cloud-architectures-explained
+# Cloud Architectures Explained

-A community-driven introduction to modern cloud architectures
+> A community-driven introduction to modern cloud architectures